You’ve Been Elected: Now What?

 - Review the budget for the current year.

-MRSC has publications on a variety of topics but here are a few that can help to orient newly elected (and returning) officials:
+Here are a few MRSC resources that can specifically help to orient newly elected (and returning) officials:

 - Knowing the Territory - Basic Legal Guidelines for Washington City, County, and Special District Officials